SumoLogic/sumologic-documentation/docs/integrations/saas-cloud-apps/box.md

-1. **Copy the URL from the browser, change the protocol from "https" to "http" then use one of the following options ON THE SAME MACHINE where the script is running (in case your browser is actually on a different machine):**
+1. Copy the URL from the browser, change the protocol from "https" to "http" then use one of the following options ON THE SAME MACHINE where the script is running (in case your browser is actually on a different machine):
     * **For Linux**, open a terminal window and run: `curl -X GET 'the above url'`
     * **For Windows**, open a Powershell window and run: `Invoke-WebRequest 'the above url'  -Method Get`

-8
 The use of single quotes surrounding the URL is **required.**

-    **If everything was successful, you should see the message “Thank you for granting access for SumoLogic BoxCollector” somewhere in the return value.
-If you see an error regarding an expired authorization code instead, make sure you finish this step within 30 seconds of the previous step as noted above.**
+If everything was successful, you should see the message “Thank you for granting access for SumoLogic BoxCollector” somewhere in the return value.
+If you see an error regarding an expired authorization code instead, make sure you finish this step within 30 seconds of the previous step as noted above.

 1. Once permissions are granted, the script saves the access token to a local file—the default location is `${path}/data` or `./data`.
 Verify that the file was created.
-If not, repeat the authentication steps.  \
+If not, repeat the authentication steps.
- \

 **On some Windows machines, the SumoJanus folder has “Read only” permission by default.
 Make sure you allow Write permission.**

-9

 The path to the token file is configured in the `conf/sumologic.properties` file, under the property `token_path`.

 1. (Optional) Test the script manually by going to the **sumojanus-box **folder and running one of the following commands:

-    *For Linux **systems, run this command:
+    For Linux systems, run this command:
 ```
 bin/SumoJanus_Box.bash
 ```